 I first got seriously interested in SCM metrics in the early 1980s when introducing a new software methodology at the Mitel Corporation.
 My team had an advanced (second generation) SCM tool that was home grown and went by the name of SMS.
 It covered not just version control, build management, and change control but also things like document management and project management—a forerunner of today’s ALM.

-Software engineering pioneer Barry Boehm was a key inspiration for these metrics, especially from his book(s) on the Cocomo Model for project management estimation, which really helped us move from a late, partial contents delivery system to a predictable, on-time and on-budget delivery of the SX2000 project.
+Software engineering pioneer Barry Boehm was a key inspiration for these metrics, especially from his book(s) on the Cocomo Model for project management estimation, which really helped us move from a late, partial contents delivery system to a predictable, on-time and on-budget capability.

 Keeping all of this mind, I’ve come to believe that SCM metrics are not futile and are not even just neutral.
 In fact, they’re essential.